 New U.S. laws implementing the Hague System also offer advantages.
-For example, under certain conditions, WIPO international registration publications can give rise to pre-grant reasonable royalties for infringement in the U.S. as soon as a few weeks after filing.
+For example, WIPO can publish Hague registrations within several weeks of application receipt.
+New U.S. statutes provide that these publications can give rise to pre-grant reasonable royalties for infringement under certain conditions.
+By contrast, monetary damages for infringement of traditionally-procured, non-expedited U.S. design patents typically will not attach until at least one year after filing.